Return on Capital Employed

 Return on Capital Employed (ROCE) is a profitability ratio that helps determine the profit that a company earns for the capital it employs.
-ROCE is measured by expressing Net Operating Profit after Taxes (NOPAT) as a percentage of the total long-term capital employed.
+ROCE is measured by expressing Net Operating Profit After Taxes (NOPAT) as a percentage of the total long-term capital employed.
 In other words, ROCE can be defined as a rate of return earned by the business as a whole.
 Like ROE (equity), which calculates the % return of equity shareholders, ROCE calculates the % return of all the capital providers together.
-If a business is financed completely by equity, ROE and ROCE will be same.
+If a business is financed completely by equity, ROE and ROCE will be the same.

 The calculation of ROCE is simple and can be easily calculated using the company’s financial statements, i.e., profit and loss account and balance sheet.
-The NOPAT can be worked out from P/L a/c and average capital employed from the balance sheet.
+The NOPAT can be worked out from P/L a/c and the average capital employed from the balance sheet.

 Average Capital Employed